rknarayan123/Cyber-Security-task_Elevate-Labs/Task-6/Readme.md

 ---

 ## ❓ Questions for interview
-1.What makes a password strong?
+1. What makes a password strong?
-2.What are common password attacks?
+2. What are common password attacks?
-3.Why is password length important?
+3. Why is password length important?
-4.What is a dictionary attack?
+4. What is a dictionary attack?
-5.What is multi-factor authentication?
+5. What is multi-factor authentication?
-6.How do password managers help?
+6. How do password managers help?
-7.What are passphrases?
+7. What are passphrases?
-8.What are common mistakes in password creation?
+8. What are common mistakes in password creation?

 ## 🚀 Conclusion
 Strong passwords are not just about complexity — **length, unpredictability, and variety are key**.
 Combining good password practices with MFA and password managers is the best way to stay secure against cyber threats.